Get Free Seats (Applicable on all courses)

 Course Overview

 How to load programs on S7 300/400 PLC?
 This hands-on, extremely engaging training course builds on the basic programming skills using Siemens STEP7 software.
 Participants will get to practise and learn S7 project management, program design & application development.
 This is an aggressively regulated curriculum covering S7 programming with Ladder logic.
+The basics and fundamentals of programming with Function Block Diagram (FBD) and Statement List (STL) languages are also covered.
+Key software tools and best practices techniques taught.

 What is covered in Simatic S7 Course?
 Participants employ and use the Totally Integrated Automation concept by integrating an S7300-400 PLC and ET200S remote I/O station.
 Throughout the duration of this course, the participants will build and run a STEP7 project from beginning to end, learning proper program structure and documenting.
+Software diagnostic tools are encouraged to be used for troubleshooting both hardware and code.
+This Zoe training course will empower you with the consciousness of knowing the extended programming possibilities of S7300-400 PLC and ET200S with the possibility for participants to build and manage a STEP7 project from beginning to end.

 Course Objectives